Please see the Faculty Career Milestones page for more information regarding:

 Office of Institutional Equity and Compliance (OIEC) - The Office of Institutional Equity and Compliance (OIEC) is responsible for three policies at the University of Colorado Boulder: Sexual Misconduct, Protected Class Discrimination and Harassment, and Conflict of Interest in Amorous Relationships.
 If you have a need to report an incident or have a question about your responsiblity to report, please contact them directly.
 They are happy to assist you.

-The PRD (Professional Rights and Duties of Faculty Members & the roles and Professional Duties of Departmental Chairs) is a document that sets out in broad terms the privileges and responsibilities, as well as the standards of professional conduct of the faculty at CU Boulder.
+The PRR (Professional Rights and Responsibilities of Faculty Members and Roles and Professional Responsibilities of Academic Leaders) is a document that sets out in broad terms the privileges and responsibilities, as well as the standards of professional conduct of the faculty at CU Boulder.

-CU Privilege and Tenure Committee - The mission of the CU P&T is to provide Faculty Senate members a hearing for grievances involving perceived violations of rights and privileges.
+CU Faculty Senate Grievance Commite (FSGC) - The mission of the CU P&T is to provide Faculty Senate members a hearing for grievances involving perceived violations of rights and privileges.
 That is, P&T is the due-process vehicle for Faculty Senate members.
 This is a System level committee and eligible CU Boulder faculty should contact the Boulder Campus Chair for more information.

 There are a wide variety of System and Campus policies at the University of Colorado.
 The CU Policies website gives links to these in the following categories (Items listed under each topic are examples only.
 See the above website for full list of policies):